J. Douglas Deshotel

-John Douglas Deshotel (born January 6, 1952) is an American prelate of the Roman Catholic Church who has been serving as bishop of the Diocese of Lafayette in Louisiana since 2016.
+John Douglas Deshotel (born January 6, 1952) is an American prelate of the Catholic Church who has been serving as bishop of the Diocese of Lafayette in Louisiana since 2016.
 He served as an auxiliary bishop of the Diocese of Dallas in Texas from 2010 to 2016.

 Biography

+Early life

-John Deshotel was born on January 6, 1952, in Basile, Louisiana.
-He studied at Holy Trinity Seminary in Irving, Texas.
+John Deshotel was born on January 6, 1952, in Basile, Louisiana, one of eight children of Welfoot Paul Deshotel and Luna Marie Manual.
+Deciding as a teenager to become a priest, John Deshotel entered Immaculata Minor Seminary High School in Lafayette, Louisiana.

+After graduating from high school, Deshotel went to Holy Trinity Seminary in Irving, Texas.
+He received a Bachelor of Arts in philosophy from Holy Trinity.
+He continued his formation as a priest at the University of Dallas, where he received a Master of Divinity degree.

+Priesthood

+Deshotel was ordained a priest at Saint Augustine Church in Basile by Bishop Maurice Schexnayder on May 13, 1978, for the Diocese of Dallas.
+After his 1978 ordination, the diocese assigned Deshotel as parochial vicar at the following Texas parishes: